 Blockbuster’s Reluctance to Embrace Change

 Blockbuster’s reluctance to embrace change played a crucial role in its downfall.
 Despite the signs of a shifting market, Blockbuster remained steadfast in its commitment to the traditional brick-and-mortar model.
-The company failed to recognize the disruptive power of emerging technologies and instead doubled down on its existing strategy.
+The company failed to recognize the disruptive power of emerging technologies and instead doubled down on its existing strategy, even as it became clear that this approach did not work anymore due to evolving consumer preferences and technological advancements.

 While Blockbuster eventually entered the online market, its attempts at online streaming were lackluster and unable to compete with the seamless experience provided by dedicated streaming platforms.